Gun violence in U.S. schools: History of violence and delinquency

 According to the FBI, 63% of perpetrators of school shootings had a known history of using weapons.
 43% of perpetrators of school violence had a history of abuse against animals, mostly targeting dogs and cats.
 70% abused dogs and cats, but not near their home.
 30% committed violence against their own or their neighbors pets.
 Only 18% of perpetrators expressed empathy for animals.
 Most notably, the perpetrator of the Sandy Hook Elementary School shooting was a self-proclaimed "ethical vegan."

 People with a history of delinquency or close friendships with peers who had a history of delinquency is also associated with one's likelihood of bringing a firearm to school.
 Boys who reported having a history of being in fights at school were 72% more likely to bring firearms to school.

 Bullying or a sense of exclusion

 75% of perpetrators of school shootings claim to have been the victims of bullying.
 Research by Michael Kimmel suggests that the specific type of bullying they face – gay baiting or threats to a boy's masculinity – may lead to these boys feeling socially rejected.
-He further argues that perpetrators of school shootings are "overconformists" - to a particular idea of masculinity that is threatened by this bullying and which justifies violence revenge.
+He further argues that perpetrators of school shootings are "overconformists"—to a particular idea of masculinity that is threatened by this bullying and which justifies violent revenge.